 In 1859, The Great Blondin took the most dangerous tightrope walk of his career—a death-defying walk across Niagara Falls.
-History and STEM combine for an edge-of-your-seat read.
+History and STEAM combine for an edge-of-your-seat read.

-Award-winning nonfiction author Donna Janell Bowman uses her trademark in-depth research to give readers a close look at the hard work, determination, and meticulous mathematic and scientific planning it took to cross Niagara Falls on a tightrope.
-Adam Gustavson’s detailed illustrations turn this book into an experience that will inspire readers of all ages.
-A fascinating, STEAM-filled story that will have readers holding their breath!
+Award-winning nonfiction author Donna Janell Bowman uses her trademark in-depth research to give readers a close look at the hard work and meticulous mathematic and scientific planning it took to plan and execute and astonish feat.
+Adam Gustavson’s detailed illustrations turn this book into an experience that will astound and inspire.
+This fascinating, STEAM-filled story will have readers holding their breath!

 “Bowman makes this longer text accessible to a wide range of readers.
 Gustavson’s gouache and watercolor images transport readers into Blondin’s world….
 This well-researched, riveting biography will inspire readers.” —School Library Journal